All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Ta1's primary mechanism of action is immune modulation.
 In the context of gut health, this means it may help rebalance the immune responses occurring in GALT.
 Rather than broadly stimulating immunity (which could worsen inflammatory gut conditions), Ta1 helps calibrate T-cell responses and promote appropriate immune tolerance.

-Research has shown that Ta1 promotes the differentiation of regulatory T-cells (Tregs), which are essential for maintaining immune tolerance in the gut (Romani et al., 2006, Blood).
+Research has shown that Ta1 promotes the differentiation of regulatory T-cells (Tregs), which are important for maintaining immune tolerance in the gut (Romani et al., 2006, Blood).
 A healthy population of Tregs helps prevent the immune system from overreacting to commensal bacteria and food antigens.

 Evidence level: Mechanistic and preclinical data.
 Direct human studies on Ta1 and gut-specific immune modulation are limited.